 Given how rich its cultural heritage has been, it is hardly a surprise that India is home to many World Heritage Sites.
 While some of them like Taj Mahal and Red Fort are very popular among folks and tourists, there are others that has not received as much recognition as they deserved.
-Today, in this blog, we have addressed all those amazing places that are worth a visit in India and has garnered a status by UNESCO.
+Today, in this blog, we have addressed all those amazing 15 UNESCO World Heritage Sites in India.
 Check them out!

 1) Kaziranga National Park, Assam